juanmasdeu2911/RapidPay/README.md

 ### Usage
 Once the project is running, you can access the Swagger UI at `https://localhost:5001/swagger` to explore and test the API endpoints.
+To get a authorization token, use admin/admin as user/password.
+Given this is a prototype, user and password are hardcoded just to show JWT implementation.

 ## Troubleshooting
 If you encounter the `System.InvalidOperationException` related to path base configuration, ensure that the path base is set correctly using `IApplicationBuilder.UsePathBase()`